José Castro (footballer)

-José Ignacio Castro Mena (born 13 October 2001) is a Chilean professional footballer who plays as a left-back for Chilean Primera División side Universidad de Chile.
+José Ignacio Castro Mena (born 13 October 2001) is a Chilean professional footballer who plays as a left-back for Chilean Primera División side Huachipato on loan from Universidad de Chile.

 Club career

 A left-back from the Universidad de Chile youth system, Castro made his professional debut in a 2021 Copa Libertadores match against San Lorenzo played in Argentina on 18 March, since the team had many players out in the context of COVID-19 pandemic.
 In March 2022, he signed his first professional contract.

+In August 2025, Castro was loaned out to Huachipato on a deal for two and a half seasons.